telerik/winforms-docs/gridview/cells/accessing-and-setting-the-currentcell.md

 ##

-In order to set the current cell of RadGridView, set the CurrentRow and CurrentColumn properties to respective row and column which cross at the desired cell:#_[C#] Setting the current cell_
+In order to set the current cell of RadGridView, set the CurrentRow and CurrentColumn properties to respective row and column which cross at the desired cell:

 {{source=..\SamplesCS\GridView\Cells\SetttingCurrentCell.cs region=settingTheCurrentCell}}
 {{source=..\SamplesVB\GridView\Cells\SettingCurrentCell.vb region=settingTheCurrentCell}}